 An employee participating in a traditional 401(k) plan can make an elective deferral contribution to the plan within the annual limits and the employer may match part of the contribution, usually up to a single digit percentage of your salary.

 A solo 401(k) offers even more.
-You may defer up to $17,500 of compensation to your account, plus an extra catch-up contribution of $5,500 is allowed if you’re age 50 or older - the same as with elective deferrals to a traditional 401(k).
+For 2016, you could defer up to $18,000 of compensation to your account, plus an extra catch-up contribution of $6,000 is allowed if you’re age 50 or older - the same as with elective deferrals to a traditional 401(k).
 Of course, the limits on deductible employer contributions still apply, but here’s the kicker: Elective deferrals to a solo 401(k) don’t count toward the 25% cap.
-So you can combine an employer contribution with an employee deferral for greater savings.
+So you can combine a 25% employer contribution plus an employee deferral for greater savings.

 The contributions to a solo 401(k) grow tax-deferred until you’re ready to make withdrawals.